chinomnsoawazie/AfroPanTrack-frontend/README.md

   <li>Implement login-attempts lockout</li>
   <li>Implement email and text-based confirmations for password and other sensitive account updates</li>
    <li>Implement RSS feed on current pandemics</li>
+    <li>Implement bataring so users can batar goods and/or services</li>

  </ul>
 </p>